qcscine/molassembler/README.md

-# Molecular Graph library
+# Molassembler library
 ## Overview

-Provides the necessary functionality to represent a chemical molecule as a graph, modify it in graph space, and generate coordinates from graphs.
-Idealizes local geometries onto every non-terminal atom in the graph.
+Molassembler is a C++ library that aims to facilitate crossings between Cartesian and graph representations of chemical molecules.
+It provides the necessary functionality to represent a chemical molecule as a graph, modify it in graph space, and generate coordinates from graphs.
+Local geometries are modelled onto every non-terminal atom in the graph.

 ## Features